 CITY OF Armadale

 D ON

 , Mech & Hydraulic

 sal of items.

 size + piping works

 all with construction grout.

 stalled as part of the works.

+stated as part of the works.

 new.

 it for purpose.

 ed they will fit in a donga 12metres long.

 eel-groomers-tub-ramp/

 s/office-buildings/

 ns of cat capacity levels.